nextgis/ngf-tutorial/tutorials/1_2_install_from_npm/README.md

 ### Usage

-Import the [package] in the project modules
+Import the [package] in the project modules:

 ```javascript
 import Package from '@nextgis/[package]';